Löfven II cabinet: January Agreement

 The cabinet was one of the weakest governments in Swedish history.
 Thus, it relied on support from other parties in the Riksdag.
 Holding only 33% of seats in parliament, this red-green government's retention of power was the result of a joint agreement between the Social Democrats, the Green Party, the Centre Party and the Liberals.
-The 16-page document, signed in January, which is commonly referred to as Januariavtalet (lit. the January Agreement) dictated government policy during this time.
+The 16-page document known as the January Agreement (Januariavtalet), as it was signed in January 2019, dictated government policy during this time.

 The agreement included the following main points: